About

 StudioMA_hon

-#ceramics #clay #bones #ecology #peformance #bioceramics #movement
+#ceramics #clay #bones #ecology #movement

 Background

-A graduate of the Royal College of Art, Master's in Ceramics & Glass, has developed practices through residency or creative response to site-specific locations in the UK, Italy, and Ireland.
-A close relationship with arts organisation, Art Arcadia, as A-I-R in 2016 and 2018, has supported her approach to exploring scale and performance development.
-A recipient of a residency at Leitrim Sculpture Centre, 2021, with sound artist Aengus Friel Lawrence, producing Haptic Oscillations film and live performance event for Culture Night 2021.
+Currently in position as practice-based Ph.D.
+Researcher with Ulster University, (2023).
+Awarded the Northern Bridge Doctoral Scholarship (AHRC) partnered with Durham Univeristy.
+A graduate of the Royal College of Art, Master in Ceramics & Glass, Mahon has developed practices through residencies or creative responses to site-specific locations in the UK, Italy, and Ireland.
+A close working relationship with arts organisation, Art Arcadia, as A-I-R in 2016, 2018, 2023 has supported her approach to exploring scale and performance development.
+A recipient of a residency at Leitrim Sculpture Centre, 2021, with sound artist Aengus Friel Lawrence, producing ‘Haptic Oscillations’ film and live performance event for Culture Night 2021.
 Gail is also currently a board member for ECHO ECHO Dance Theatre Company, a professional dance, and movement company based in Derry City, where she had previously performed as part of their festivals and commissioned projects.

-studioMA_hon // CAAKE_ACADEMY
+studioMA_hon // THE CLAY GYMNASIUM

 LIVING ART + ART of LIVING